-- Recommendations balance effectiveness, practicality, and cost.
+Recommendations balance effectiveness, practicality, and cost.
 The complex situation requires collaboration among government, engineers, and community stakeholders.
 Solutions likely combine multiple measures.
 The specialist recommended several measures.
-The CCT will incorporate a combination of these measures, as practically possible. - 4.
-Explain how the proposed development will impact the surrounding communities.
+The CCT will incorporate a combination of these measures, as practically possible.

-For surrounding community, the following key aspects will be impacted (as detailed in other sections of this BAR):

-- Sense of place

-- Loss of direct access to South Road from some road
+4. Explain how the proposed development will impact the surrounding communities.
+For surrounding community, the following key aspects will be impacted (as detailed in other sections of this BAR): Sense of place Loss of direct access to South Road from some roads (roads that will be closed / partially closed) Visual intrusion Increased noise Reduced connectivity between communities on either side of South Road Reduced safety along the side roads that remain open to South Road The Air Quality Screening study confirmed that air quality is not a concern in relation to the development proposal.

-- Visual intrusion

-- Increased noise

-- Reduced connectivity between communities on either side of South Road.

 For the greater community, there will be several socio-economic benefits as explained in other parts of this document.
 5. Explain how the risk of climate change may influence the proposed activity or development and how has the potential impacts of climate change been considered and addressed.
 Given the proposed development's location in Cape Town, which has a history of drought, the most significant impacts of climate change are anticipated to relate to fluctuations in rainfall, water availability on site, and extreme weather events such as droughts and flash floods.
 Managing these events is integral to the stormwater management plan, which has been designed to handle both regular water runoff and potential extreme weather scenarios.
 The plan incorporates climate change considerations adhering to the City of Cape Town's Sustainable Urban Drainage Systems (SUDS) policy.
+The proposed stormwater drainage system is designed to

-The proposed stormwater drainage system is designed to accommodate a 1 in 10 flood event, further demonstrating its resilience against extreme weather impacts (Pers. comms HHO consulting Engineers, July 2024).
+Cape Town's Sustainable Urban Drainage Systems (SUDS) policy.
+The proposed stormwater arainage system is designed to accommodate a 1 in 10 flood event, further demonstrating its resilience against extreme weather impacts (Pers. comms HHO consulting Engineers, July 2024).
+Explain whether there are any conflicting recommendations between the specialists.
+If so, explain how these have been